ArduPilot/ardupilot_wiki/common/source/docs/common-kogger-sonar.rst

 That’s it.
 The module is ready to use with autopilot.

-Connecting to the Ardupilot hardware
+Connecting to the ArduPilot hardware
 ------------------------------------
 The KOGGER Sonar provides distance measurements using the NMEA protocol over serial/uart.